 In 2018 the Habitat Conservation Trust Foundation (HCTF) launched a granting program to fund lake monitoring in BC for the presence of Dreissenid mussels.
-This granting program is in partnership with the BC Ministry of Environment and Climate Change Strategy (ENV).
+This granting program is in partnership with the BC Ministry of Water, Land and Resource Stewardship (WLRS).
 The grants provide funding for sampling for the presence of Dreissenid mussels and must follow the protocols outlined in this document.
-This includes protocols for conducting plankton tows, deploying substrate samplers, and preserving and shipping of samples to the ENV designated lab.
+This includes protocols for conducting plankton tows, deploying substrate samplers, and preserving and shipping of samples to the WLRS designated lab.

-This protocol serves as an update to the 2021 BC Dreissenid Mussel Lake Monitoring Protocol to reflect the minimum recommended protocols being used by other jurisdictions in the Columbia River Basin.
-ENV staff have worked closely with HCTF to update this protocol based on feedback received from the 2021 granting cycle.
-To complete the 2022 HCTF grant application this protocol must be read in detail.
+This protocol serves as an update to the 2023 BC Dreissenid Mussel Lake Monitoring Protocol to reflect the minimum recommended protocols being used by other jurisdictions in the Columbia River Basin.
+To complete the 2024 HCTF grant application this protocol must be read in detail.
 Please refer to the HCTF Invasive Mussels Monitoring Grant guidelines and application instructions for complete instructions on filling out the grant application.